MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.HDInsight/v1.6.1/Wait-AzureHDInsightJob.md

 For information about how to submit jobs by using APS and other approaches, see Submit Hadoop jobs in HDInsighthttps://azure.microsoft.com/en-us/documentation/articles/hdinsight-submit-hadoop-jobs-programmatically/.
 For reference information about APS HDInsight, see Azure HDInsight Cmdletshttps://msdn.microsoft.com/en-us/library/mt438705.aspx.

-The **Wait-AzureHDInsightJob** cmdlet awaits the completion or failure of an azure_2 HDInsight job and displays the progress of the job.
+The **Wait-AzureHDInsightJob** cmdlet awaits the completion or failure of an Azure HDInsight job and displays the progress of the job.

 ## EXAMPLES